 Recent world events have proven that everything can change in an instant, and that includes scheduling.
 No matter how perfect your schedule is when published, it is bound to change from the minute it’s posted until it is no longer active.

 Effective change management means quickly and efficiently addressing developments.
 It also requires real-time communication with your workforce.
-This can be especially challenging for organizations with multiple facilities, production lines, and SKUs.
+Online scheduling solutions ensure everyone can access their schedules anytime and anywhere, and they’ll be notified of any changes in real time.
+Without technology, effective communication can be especially challenging for organizations with multiple facilities, production lines, and SKUs.
 Manual processes become error-prone and inefficient when many variables are at play.
 Fortunately, configurable shift scheduling software has emerged to streamline the complex process of matching production goals to staffing requirements with remarkable functionality and speed.

 Many always-on industries are still successfully mapping out schedules manually by looking at capacity aligned with future demand.
 Demand-based forecasting looks at orders and order patterns to forecast labor across roles, positions, and locations.
 Newer, sophisticated AI tools advance forecasting even further by effectively taking multiple feeds from your ERP systems — up to dozens of inputs — to generate specific forecasts.
 For example, AI-based labor forecasting can offer advantages for manufacturing facilities that produce a sophisticated product mix with high run rates.